Stories, updates, insights, and original analysis from The Planetary Society.

 Your guide to total, partial, and annular eclipses: what causes them, what you'll see, and when the next one will happen.

 Where did you venture to view the Great American Eclipse?
 About 100 people were lucky enough to make the trip of a lifetime for it: 38,000 feet above the Pacific Ocean, courtesy of Alaska Airlines.

 The upcoming solar eclipse isn’t just about watching the Moon block out the Sun.
 A suite of NASA-funded science experiments will to study the unseen effects of the eclipse on Earth's atmosphere.

 Next week's solar eclipse will reveal the Sun's corona, nearby bright planets and stars, and, if we get extremely lucky, a comet!

 Ravenna, population 1,400, sits on the plains of central Nebraska, and almost on the center line of the path of totality for the upcoming Great American Eclipse.
 Nebraska native Shane Pekny reports on how this small town is preparing for the big event.

-Bill Nye, CEO of The Planetary Society, has some suggestions for staying safe during next week's solar eclipse.
+Bill Nye, CEO of The Planetary Society, has some suggestions for staying safe during a solar eclipse.

 With the North American Total Solar Eclipse coming on August 21, people across the continent are getting eclipse mania!
 Astronomer Tyler Nordgren has written a detailed book on eclipses with a special focus on the August 21st event.